 Position Statement 45: Discipline and Positive Behavior Support in Schools

 Corporal punishment involves the deliberate infliction of pain upon a child, by an adult, in an attempt to correct and/or punish the child's perceived misbehavior.
-Scientific research has concluded that corporal punishment is ineffective and detrimental to the emotional and educational needs of children.4 There are many more effective means of discipline which promote self-control and the development of appropriate socially adaptive behaviors in constructive, non-harmful ways.
+Scientific research has concluded that corporal punishment is ineffective and detrimental to the emotional and educational needs of children.
+There are many more effective means of discipline which promote self-control and the development of appropriate socially adaptive behaviors in constructive, non-harmful ways.

-To prevent minor, as well as serious, antisocial behavior, educators are turning to a comprehensive and proactive approach to discipline commonly referred to as school-wide positive behavior support [SWPBS]6 .
-SWPBS is based on the assumption that when faculty and staff in a school actively teach and acknowledge expected behavior, the proportion of students with serious behavior problems will be reduced and the school’s overall climate will improve.
-7Strategies such as behavioral coaching, behavioral rehearsal and role play, daily goal setting, and self-monitoring can be helpful in teaching students to manage their own behavior and emotions more effectively.
+Based on these findings, educators are turning to a comprehensive and proactive approach to discipline commonly referred to as school-wide positive behavior interventions and support [SWPBIS].
+SWPBIS is based on the assumption that when faculty and staff in a school actively teach and acknowledge expected behavior, the proportion of students with serious behavior problems will be reduced and the school’s overall climate will improve.
+Strategies such as behavioral coaching, behavioral rehearsal and role play, daily goal setting, and self-monitoring can be helpful in teaching students to manage their own behavior and emotions more effectively.
 Skill building may be an important intervention for students who are displaying aggressive and disruptive behaviors.
 As part of an assessment process, an effort should be made to gain an understanding of the underlying causes for disruptive behavior, and to teach alternative behavioral strategies as needed.

 A Technical Assistance Center on Positive Behavioral Interventions and Supports has been established by the Office of Special Education Programs, U.S. Department of Education. http://www.pbis.org/default.aspx.
 The website defines SWPBS: